Updated May 2026

 - Don't feed foxes, even accidentally

-- Don’t use harmful traps or poison (unsafe for pets and wildlife)
+- Don't use harmful traps or poison (unsafe for pets and wildlife, and illegal to cause unnecessary suffering under the Animal Welfare Act 2006)

 FAQ